-The date is October 2-11, 2022, and we shall enjoy some of Europe’s most beautiful and ancient places, from the treasures of Venice and Rome to awesome Mount Etna, the romance of Italy’s Amalfi Coast, Positano, Ravello and Sorrento, the wines of Sicily, the beauties of Croatia, the mysteries of Albania, the pleasures of a Greek island and the glories of one of Europe’s greatest bird-watching paradises: all these and more.
+The date of sailing is October 2-11, 2022, and we shall enjoy some of Europe’s most beautiful and ancient places, from the treasures of Venice and Rome to awesome Mount Etna, the romance of Italy’s Amalfi Coast, Positano, Ravello and Sorrento, the wines of Sicily, the beauties of Croatia, the mysteries of Albania, the pleasures of a Greek island and the glories of one of Europe’s greatest bird-watching paradises: all these and more.

 Everything is first class, and everything is included in this palatial nine-night journey, enveloped by the autumn sun and ocean breeze: your luxurious suite with private veranda on the 350-suite Regent Seven Seas Voyager, return flights and transfers, excellent and unlimited wines, fine dining in gourmet speciality restaurants, private dining in your suite, up to 67 free port excursions, all-inclusive gratuities and more.